bigskysoftware/hypermedia-systems-book/ch11-hyperview-a-mobile-hypermedia.typ

 </doc>
 ``` ]
 1. Element encapsulating all of the styling for the screen
-2. Example of a definition of a style class for "body"
+2. Example of a definition of a style for "body"
-3. Applying the "body" style class to a UI element
+3. Applying the "body" style to a UI element
-4. Example of applying multiple style classes (h1 and info) to an element
+4. Example of applying multiple styles (h1 and info) to an element

 You’ll note that in HXML, styling is part of the XML format, rather than using a
 separate language like CSS.
 However, we can draw some parallels between CSS
 rules and the `<style>` element.
 A CSS rule consists of a selector and
 declarations.
 In the current version of HXML, the only available selector is a
-class name, indicated by the `class` attribute.
+name, indicated by the `id` attribute.
 The rest of the attributes on
 the `<style>` element are declarations, consisting of properties and property
 values.

 UI elements within the `<screen>` can reference the `<style>` rules by adding
-the class names to their `<style>` property.
+the style names to their `style` attribute.
 Note the `<text>`
-element around "Hello World!" references two style classes: `h1` and
+element around "Hello World!" references two styles: `h1` and
 `info`.
-The styles from the corresponding classes are merged together in the
+The corresponding styles are merged together in the
 order they appear on the element.
 It’s worth noting that styling properties are
 similar to those in CSS (color, margins/padding, borders, etc).
 Currently, the
 only available layout engine is based on flexbox.